 It can be difficult to identify and prioritize which components should be A/B tested to best help reach your established KPIs and business goals.
 Fortunately, good discipline around experimentation can help with eCommerce optimization, and can be a continuous process that ensures you are constantly improving the overall shopper experience.

-Below are some A/B testing ideas you should consider, but before you get started, make sure you have a clear set of goals as well as analytics in place so you can measure the impact of each test.
+Below are some A/B testing ideas you should consider for your online forms & checkouts, but before you get started, make sure you have a clear set of goals as well as analytics in place so you can measure the impact of each test.
 Also, keep in mind, you won’t want to A/B test everything at once, as this may inhibit your ability to tell what change is creating the impact.

 Use the real estate on your homepage to run tests that feature new arrivals, discounted products, best-selling items, or seasonal items.
 Another interesting test would be to experiment with product placement organized by price.
 By anchoring higher priced items up front, your mid-level products are perceived as more affordable and attractive to your shoppers.